jensen/sqlintro-notes/README.md

 ### Dates, Phone Numbers & Currency

 - Become familiar with the [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) date formatting standard.
 The string `'2018-02-12'` uses this format to represent 'February 12th, 2018'.
 Year, month and then day.
-Dates should be stored consistency.
+Dates should be stored consistently.
 Apply timezones and formatting when displayed to the user.
 - Store phone numbers as `VARCHAR`, there are so many possible formats.
 The number `214 748 3647` hits our `INTEGER` limit.
 - Store currency as an integer representing cents.
 Use a `BIGINT` if you need values over $21 million dollars.
 - Read up on assumptions made by people with regard to peoples names.
 [Falsehoods Programmers Believe About Names](https://www.kalzumeus.com/2010/06/17/falsehoods-programmers-believe-about-names/)

 There is a [list](https://github.com/kdeldycke/awesome-falsehood) of other resources discussing falsehoods.
 Gender is no longer considered binary.
 Addresses, language and units of measurement are all poorly understood by most of us.
 The good news is that there is a collection of information out there that we previously did not have access to.
+The Internet.

 ### Indexes